[{"type":"span","children":[{"text":"Join now"}]}]

 two friends looking to the phonetwo friends looking to the phone

-It may seem like prescription weight-loss medications like GLP-1s are star solo acts.
-The drugs can help people eat less without feeling hungry, resulting in some pretty considerable weight loss.
-But in order to perform, these drugs actually need to share the stage—with healthy habits like moving your body more, eating a balanced diet, prioritizing sleep, and managing stress.
+It may seem like GLP-1s are star solo acts.
+The medications can help people eat less without feeling hungry, resulting in some pretty considerable weight loss.
+But in order to perform, they actually need to share the stage — with healthy habits like moving your body more, eating a balanced diet, prioritizing sleep, and managing stress.
 Read on to better understand why those kinds of habits are so important to both weight loss and overall health.

-GLP-1 agonists, which are the newest drugs to be approved, imitate a gut hormone released after you eat.
-As a result, they help slow down how fast food moves from the stomach to the small intestine, increase feelings of fullness, and stabilize blood sugar levels.
-(That last bit is what they originally developed to do, as a treatment for type 2 diabetes.)
+GLP-1 agonists, which include Wegovy (semaglutide) and Zepbound (tirzepatide), are the newest drugs to be FDA-approved for weight loss.
+They work by mimicking a gut hormone that your body naturally releases after you eat.
+As a result, they help slow down how fast food moves from the stomach, increase feelings of fullness, and stabilize blood sugar levels and decrease sense of hunger by acting on appetite and satiety center in the brain.
+(That last bit is what they were originally developed to do, as a treatment for type 2 diabetes.)

-Why healthy habits are important if you’re taking a weight-loss medication
+Why healthy habits are important if you’re taking a GLP-1

-Medications for many chronic conditions, like type 2 diabetes and high blood pressure, work best when paired with healthy habits.
-Prescription weight-loss medications are no different.
-Studies show promising results — like that weekly semaglutide injections can help people lose 15% of their body weight over a 17-month period — but the participants in those studies also followed a reduced-calorie diet and exercise.
+Studies that show promising results — like that weekly semaglutide injections can help people lose 15% of their body weight over a 17-month period — all had participants follow a reduced-calorie diet and exercise.

-“People who want the successful results of those research studies need to mimic what those participants did, which is change their diet and add exercise,” says Dawn Jackson Blatner, RDN, a registered dietitian nutritionist based in Chicago, Illinois.
-This is seen in WeightWatchers members too.
-Members who paired their anti-obesity (i.e. weight-loss) medications with the WeightWatchers program lost 11% more weight than those who took medication alone.
+“People who want the successful results of those research studies need to mimic what those participants did, which is change their diet and add exercise,” says Dawn Jackson Blatner, RDN, a registered dietitian nutritionist based in Chicago.

 This is also a good time to remember why doctors recommend certain people lose weight in the first place.
 “Ultimately, the goal of losing weight is to feel good and be healthier long-term,” says Blatner.
 “In order to truly reach that goal, you need a holistic approach.”
-That means that in addition to taking the medication, you include behaviors like managing stress, getting enough sleep, eating well, and being physically active daily—habits you can get help with through the WeightWatchers GLP-1 Program, which is designed to help people feel their best while taking weight-loss medications.
+That means that in addition to taking the medication, you include behaviors like managing stress, getting enough sleep, eating well, and being physically active daily — habits you can get help with through the WeightWatchers GLP-1 Companion Program, which is designed to help people feel their best while taking weight-loss medications.
 “All these things can impact your weight, but they can also improve other aspects of your well-being like your heart health and immune system,” says Blatner.
-This is the entire concept behind weight health, which takes the spotlight off the number on the scale and instead focuses on the way your weight loss improves your health and quality of life.

-Rizo explains that healthy lifestyle changes and weight-loss drugs complement each other by treating obesity on multiple fronts.
+Rizo explains that while lifestyle changes alone may work for many people, they don't work for everyone.
+Healthy lifestyle changes and GLP-1s complement each other by treating obesity on multiple fronts.
 Believing that you should only rely on lifestyle interventions “implies that obesity is the result of ‘bad behavior’ or ‘failure of willpower,’” she says.
-“Now that we understand the physiology of obesity, we know there are complex biological and environmental aspects at play, so we should utilize multiple interventions for obesity when appropriate.”
+“Now that we understand the physiology of obesity, we know there are complex biological and environmental aspects at play, so we should utilize multiple interventions for obesity when appropriate.

-How can you prioritize healthy habits while taking weight-loss medication?
+How can you prioritize healthy habits while taking a GLP-1?

-Here are some ways to stay focused on your overall wellness while using a prescription weight-loss drug:
+Here are some ways to improve your overall wellness while taking these meds:

 1. Focus on food quality

 But on the other hand, when you’re not very hungry, ensuring you get enough nutrients to maintain good health may be challenging.
-“Since people on weight-management drugs are eating less, the quality of each bite becomes more important,” says Blatner.
+“Since people on GLP-1s are eating less, the quality of each bite becomes more important,” says Blatner.

 2. Prioritize daily activity